hebrides/intern-training/README.md

 ## Zero to Hero - SMG Mobile's Web Application Developer Intern Training Guide

-Watch the below videos, read linked content, and complete the exercises within the content in order to start your way to becoming an _amazing web developer_.
+Watch the below videos, read the linked content, and complete the exercises within the content, in order to start your way to becoming an _amazing web developer_.
 Note, you will not find complex algorithmic puzzles or tricky math problems here.
 Great developers are craftspersons who enjoy _making things_.

 ### A. Command Line / Bash